GhazaFadhlilbaqi/bambangshop/README.md

 Postman is a powerful tool for testing web endpoints and ensuring responses match expectations.
 It allows easy customization of HTTP methods like CRUD without writing code, making debugging faster.
 Features like saving requests/responses, managing headers and cookies, and API documentation are especially useful for testing and collaboration.
 This makes Postman an helpful tool for both my group project and future software engineering work.

 #### Reflection Publisher-3

+>Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?

+In this tutorial, the push model is used.
+When changes occur, such as creation, deletion, or updates, the Notification service immediately sends updates to all subscribers without them needing to request it.
+This is implemented in the notify function, where the publisher actively pushes notifications to subscribers.

+>What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)

+The pull model simplifies the observable and gives subscribers control over when and what data to retrieve.
+However, it can be inefficient since subscribers must constantly check for updates, leading to high CPU usage and potential delays in notifications.
+This could result in high latency compared to the push model, where updates are sent immediately.
+On the other hand, in the push model, a large number of subscribers could create a long queue, potentially delaying notifications due to computational limits.

+>Explain what will happen to the program if we decide to not use multi-threading in the notification process.

+This causes the process to halt while sending notifications, as it waits for each subscriber before proceeding.
+As the number of subscribers grows, this leads to higher latency and reduced efficiency.
+The sequential processing makes the system less scalable, slowing down notifications.